dojo/docs/developer/design/loader.rst

     factory        // (any)
   )

-define causes the modules given by the module identifiers contained in dependencies to be resolved and then associates the value implied by factory with the identifier given by moduleId and remembers the association.
-If factory is a function, then the module value is computed by applying the function to the values of the modules implied by the dependency vector; otherwise, the module value is taken to be the value of factory directly.
-Just like require, assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately with no guarantee that all of the prescribed processing has completed prior to it's return.
+If factory is a function, then the module value is created by applying the function to the values of the modules implied by the dependency vector; otherwise, then module value is taken to be the value of factory directly.

+Note carefully: the purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module names when the given module is demanded for the first time consequent to resolving the dependencies of a require or another define application.
+Consider the following code:

+.. code-block :: javascript

+  var someValue = 5;
+  define("my/module", {value:someValue});
+  define("my/otherModule", ["my/module"], function(myModule){
+	return 10 * myModule.value;
+  });

+  // point 1

+  require(["my/otherModule"], function(otherModule){
+    // prints 50 to the console
+    console.log(otherModule);
+  });

+  someValue = 10;
+  require(["my/otherModule"], function(otherModule){
+    // prints 50 to the console
+    console.log(otherModule);
+  });

+At point 1, the loader "knows" how to create the module values for my/module and my/otherModule when and if they are requested.
+It has *not* created those values and entered their (name, value) pairs into the module namespace because they have not been demanded.
+After point 1, when the first require is applied, the loader attempts to resolve my/otherModule.
+Since my/otherModule depends on my/module, the loader attempts to resolve my/module.
+This causes the loader enter the pair ("my/Module", {value:5}) into the module namespace.
+Accordingly, the factory function for my/otherModule is applied to the value of myModule, {value:5}, causing the result of the factory to be 50 and the pair ("my/otherModule", 50) to be entered into the module namespace.
+Finally, the callback given in the first require call is applied to the value of my/otherModule, 50, causing 50 to be printed to the console.

+When the second require call is applied, the loader notices that my/otherModule has already been entered into the module namespace and simply applies the callback to the value of my/otherModule, still 50, again ausing 50 to be printed to the console.
+The important point is that once a module value has been entered into the module namespace it is not recomputed each time it is demanded.

+Just like require assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.

+Though not prohibited, it would be odd to include a dependencies argument when the factory argument is not a function.
+However, if such dependencies are included, they will be resolved before the module value is created as given by the factory argument.

-If moduleId is missing, then the loader derives moduleId from the module identifier in the dependency vector that caused the resource that contained the define application to be loaded.
+If the moduleId argument is missing, then the loader derives moduleId from the module identifier in the dependency vector that caused the resource that contained the define application to be loaded.
 For example, if the code...

 .. code-block :: javascript